evgenyb/evgenyb.github.io/_posts/2020-07-25-apim-canary-policy.md

 To implement canary flow orchestration between 2 AKS clusters, we can use [control flow](https://docs.microsoft.com/en-us/azure/api-management/api-management-advanced-policies#choose) and [set backend service](https://docs.microsoft.com/en-us/azure/api-management/api-management-transformation-policies#SetBackendService) policies.

 Here is the example of API level policy for API called `api-b`.
-Assuming that `api-b` is accessible via the following AKS endpoints:
+Assuming that `api-b` backend service is accessible via the following AKS endpoints:

 * http://10.2.15.10/api-b/ at `aks-dev-blue`
 * http://10.3.15.10/api-b/ at `aks-dev-green`